Pearl Rivers: Literary achievements

 And buzz a word to me.

 Her later blank verse works "Hagar" and "Leah", published in Cosmopolitan in 1893 and 1894, have more depth, giving a powerful sense of the bitterness and jealousy of her heroines.

-Her more important work, however, was in journalism.
-Through vivid and entertaining prose she gave thoughtful and intelligent commentary on many of the issues of the day.
-Despite a lack of confidence in her abilities, she was a remarkable and discerning writer.
+Her further work, however, was in journalism.
+Through the use of prose she gave personal commentary on many of the issues of the day.
+Despite a lack of confidence in her abilities, she was a discerning writer.